|

 Why We Work

-Terrorist use of weapons of mass destruction (WMD) is one of the gravest threats to international peace and security.
+The proliferation and use, and threat of use, of weapons of mass destruction (WMD) constitute one of the gravest threats to international peace and security.
+Furthermore, false and misleading information around WMDs is a severe threat.
+We condemn its use by state and non-state actors to deceive the public and undermine the international security environment.
 The Global Partnership works to mitigate these threats.

 The Global Threat

-The international community continues to face serious challenges, regionally and globally, from chemical, biological, radiological and nuclear (CBRN) weapons and related materials.
+The international community continues to face serious challenges from chemical, biological, radiological and nuclear (CBRN) weapons and related materials.

-Whether it be North Korea’s nuclear and missile programs, the repeated use of chemical weapons in Syria by the Syrian Armed Forces and ISIL/Daesh, or the very real prospect of disease being used as a biological weapon by certain states or terrorist groups, weapons of mass destruction pose significant threats to international peace and stability.
+Whether it be North Korea’s nuclear weapons and ballistic missile programs, the repeated use of chemical weapons, or the very real prospect of biological agents being weaponized by certain states or terrorist groups, weapons of mass destruction pose significant threats to international peace and stability.

 Learn More